Bionif92/Cursos-de-Programacion/Javascript.md

 console.log (logEntries) // put the list in console of Chrome

-console.log (logEntries[0])// only first number of arrray appear, 1 the second, and
+console.log (logEntries[0])// only first number of arrray appear, 1 the second, and so on

 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTkwMjI0OTYsLTg4NTkwNTA3NF19
+eyJoaXN0b3J5IjpbMTY4ODExODM3MSwtODg1OTA1MDc0XX0=
 -->